OER Regional Agenda for the South-Mediterranean Universities: Open Revision

 1) Your comments and inputs will be integrated into the consolidated version of the OER Regional Agenda.

-2) The OER Regional Agenda is being debated in four OER National Strategy Forums organised in Egypt, Jordan, Morocco and Palestine, taking into account the specific needs and insights of the academic communities of these countries.
+2) Inputs collected during the four OER National Strategy Forums organised in Egypt, Jordan, Morocco and Palestine, will be integrated into the consolidated version of the OER Regional Agenda, taking into account the specific needs and insights from the academic communities of these countries.